DON'T MISS A SINGLE EPISODE! SUBSCRIBE AND WE WILL NOTIFY YOU WHEN EACH PODCAST DROPS

 Tell Yours at Specfically for Seniors

 In case you hadn't noticed, Specifically for Seniors has a special section called YOUR STORY.
-This is a special section where our listeners/viewers can tap us a special story of their own.
+This is a special section where our listeners/viewers can tell us a special story of their own.
 Just let us know you are interested and we can set up a time for you to record your story.